JSMD Long Put Strategy

 A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.

-Why this long put structure on JSMD specifically: IV rank is unavailable in the current snapshot, so regime-based timing for JSMD is inferred from ATM IV at 21.90% alone, with a market-implied 1-standard-deviation move of approximately 6.28% (roughly $6.26 on the underlying).
-The 17-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated JSMD expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on JSMD should anchor to the underlying notional of $99.65 per share and to the trader's directional view on JSMD etf.
+Why this long put structure on JSMD specifically: JSMD IV at 17.10% is on the cheap side of its 1-year range, which favors premium-buying structures like a JSMD long put, with a market-implied 1-standard-deviation move of approximately 4.90% (roughly $4.79 on the underlying).
+The 35-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated JSMD expiries trade a higher absolute premium for lower per-day decay.
+Position sizing on JSMD should anchor to the underlying notional of $97.74 per share and to the trader's directional view on JSMD etf.

 JSMD long put setup

-The JSMD long put below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With JSMD near $99.65, the first option leg uses a $100.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
-Premiums come from the bid/ask midpoint on the listed JSMD chain at a 17-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
+The JSMD long put below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With JSMD at $97.74 on that close, the first option leg uses a $98.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+Premiums come from the bid/ask midpoint on the listed JSMD chain at a 35-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 JSMD shares for the stock leg in covered calls and collars).

 | Action | Type | Strike / Basis | Premium (est) |